So your Dream Home has a few flaws?

 It is extremely common to negotiate based on what was discovered in the inspection.

-If the seller won’t make repairs after the inspection, this means that you will have to pay for the repairs yourself.
-Now, if all you need to do is replace a few lightbulbs, that’s not a big deal.
+If the seller won’t negotiate after inspection, this means that you will have to pay for the repairs yourself.
+Now, if all you need to do is replace a few light bulbs, that’s not a big deal.
 But if you’ll need to replace the roof or get all new windows, you’ll probably want the price reduced to compensate.

 This is why I always say that your realtor is the most important person in real estate.
 Your home inspector is an expert on the condition of the home, but your realtor is an expert on how much homes are worth.
 S/he can help you determine a fair asking price based on the home’s condition.

 As annoying as it seems as a potential buyer, major flaws on an inspection report can actually give you the upper hand.
 If you walk away from the property, the seller is now obligated to tell other prospective buyers about the home’s “material defects.”
-This means that their home just went down in value!
+This means that their home just went down in value and you didn’t invest your hard earned money into a dud home!

 Of course, your ability to negotiate all depends on whether it’s a seller’s market or a buyer’s market.